 Compared to the rest of the country, citizens of Manchester spend much less time in their cars: on average, their commute to work is only 14.91 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-The percentage of adults in Manchester who are college-educated is close to the national average for all communities of 21.84%: 20.37% of the adults in Manchester have a bachelor's degree or advanced degree.
+In terms of college education, Manchester is nearly on par with the US average for all cities of 21.84%: 20.37% of adults 25 and older in Manchester have a bachelor's degree or advanced degree.

 The per capita income in Manchester in 2022 was $33,783, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $135,132 for a family of four.
 However, Manchester contains both very wealthy and poor people as well.